 C. Gas column density distribution for each model vs observed total gas (CO+𝐻𝐼 from HI-4Pi Survey).
 These plots favour models with a flatter profile.

-Based on the previous plots and analysis, here we present our best fit for the galactic structure: SBLD at a time ~2.4 Gyrs.
+Based on the previous plots and analysis, here we present our best fit for the galactic structure: Model 4 at a time ~2.6 Gyrs.
 It shows a number of transient arms and an inner galactic bar.
-Its main features include a pattern speed of ~22 km/s/kpc, a bar orientation of 30 deg and a length of ~ 6 kpc
+Its main features include a pattern speed of ~30 km/s/kpc, and a half-length of ~ 3.2 kpc

 ------ WHAT'S NEXT? ------